okfn/handbook/text/recipes/cleaning-data-with-spreadsheets.rst

      .. image:: http://farm9.staticflickr.com/8223/8388491067_493294ac44_b_d.jpg

    * Edit one of the cells in column H. You should see that the formula is gone, and there is only a number.
 Sometimes, after a Paste Special operation, when you edit a cell you may also see an apostrophe has been inserted into the number.
 This is an infamous bug.
 You can remove the apostrophes by selecting the column, going to Data → Text to Columns.
 Just select OK, and the problem will be fixed.
    * Finally, format your column of numbers correctly.
 Select the column (or range H1:H417), right click on the selected area to bring up the secondary menu.
-Choose “Format Cells”.
+Choose “**Format Cells**”.
 In Numbers, select the category ‘Numbers’, and choose -1234, and then change the value for Decimal places to read “1”.
 Then click OK.

      .. image:: http://farm9.staticflickr.com/8358/8389578588_d47863e0f8_b_d.jpg